airladon/FigureOne/tutorials/6 - Advanced Equation/README.md

 But simple elements don't necessarily need to be defined in the `elements`.
 They can be defined inline in `forms`.

 The form lists a series of strings that refer to element names.
-If a string isn't already associated with an element name, then the `Equation` will make a new element with that name.

-The text of the element will be all the text before the first underscore after the first character.
+If a string isn't already associated with an element name, then `Equation` will automatically make a new element with that name.
+The text associated with that element is then the name of the element without a first character underscore (if it exists) and without any underscore and subsequent text after the first character.

-For example, the string `'x_1'` will create an element with name `'x_1'` and text `'x'`.
+For example, the strings `'x'`, `'x_1'`, `'_x'` and `'_x_1'` will create four different elements (identified by `'x'`, `'x_1'`, `'_x'` and `'_x_1'`) that have the same text `'x'`.

 As it is not a good idea to make object propery names start with a number, a number can be defined with a leading underscore.
 For example `'_2'` would create and element with name `'_2'` and text `'2'`.
 If there were multiple `2` elements in the equation, the second one might be defined with the string `'_2_1'`.